 Roasted Cauliflower is one of my favorite ways to cook this lovely vegetable.
-This method, although easy, is the best way for me to enjoy cauliflower.
-The amazing thing is that I don’t even need to add a fancy oil. 🙂
+This method, although easy, is the best way for me to enjoy Cauliflower.
+The fantastic thing is that I don’t even need to add a fancy oil. 🙂

-The fancy oils are usually more expensive than regular or common oils.
-These oils are processed differently and may be infused with herbs, spices, fruits etc… You may have noticed that there are several roasted cauliflower recipes with truffle oil.
-Many of these recipes have minimal variation and are quite good.
+Fancy oils are usually more expensive than regular or common oils.
+These oils are processed differently and may be infused with herbs, spices, fruits, etc. You may have noticed several roasted cauliflower recipes with truffle oil.
+Many of these recipes have minimal variation and are pretty good.

-Have you ever tried creating a vinaigrette with a fruity vinegar?
-Well, this recipe will make you want to be very creative with your salads and veggies.
+Have you ever tried creating a vinaigrette with fruity vinegar?
+This recipe will make you want to be very creative with your salads and veggies.

-Cauliflower is a vegetable so versatile that you can use any type of oil you want.
+Cauliflower is a versatile vegetable that you can use any oil you want.
 It all depends on taste and flavor.
 For example, I will not add sesame oil to any cauliflower dish because of its strong nutty flavor.
 Cauliflower likes a more subtle flavor, like coconut or regular olive oil.

 Coconut oil has a soft coconut aroma and a pronounced coconut flavor.
 When used in cooking, coconut oil should be used in moderation because it contains more calories than olive oil.

-I have used different types of oils and also create my own herbal infused oils.
-Several of my creations have not been successful and I am not sure why.
+I have used different oils and created my own version of herbal-infused oils.
+Several of my creations have not been successful, and I am not sure why.
 Maybe the herbs or the spices must be processed a certain.
 I will have to research that a bit more.

 Prepping for this dish is simple.
 The first step is to look for firm cauliflower with compact and crisp florets.
-The leaves must look green, fresh and no wilting signs.
-It is best to avoid cauliflower with small brown specks on the florets as it is a sign of aging.
-Lastly, always keep your cauliflower tightly wrapped in the refrigerator until usage – normally three to five days.
+The leaves must look green, fresh, and with no wilting signs.
+It is best to avoid Cauliflower with small brown specks on the florets as aging is a sign.
+Lastly, always keep your Cauliflower tightly wrapped in the refrigerator until usage – typically three to five days.

-The second step is to cut your cauliflower the way you want.
+The second step is to cut your Cauliflower the way you want.
 Give the florets a quick rinse under running water and dry well.
-Add all ingredients in a bowl, mix well and spread evenly on a baking sheet.
+Add all ingredients to a bowl, mix well, and spread evenly on a baking sheet.
 It is that easy!

 You can prepare this recipe while your meat is cooking in the oven or the stovetop.
-Roasted Cauliflower, an easy, simple, quick to prepare and delicious dish to make for your family.
+Roasted Cauliflower is an easy, simple, quick to prepare, and delicious dish to make for your family.

 - 1 head cauliflower cut into bite-size florets